1. INTRODUCTION

 5. CUSTOMER DUE DILIGENCE (CDD) AND KYC

-The Companies apply a risk-based approach to customer due diligence.
-All users are required to complete Know Your Customer (KYC) verification prior to accessing either platform.
+The Company applies a risk-based approach to customer due diligence.
+All users are required to complete Know Your Customer (KYC) verification prior to accessing the platform.
 Verification is conducted through Sumsub, a regulated third-party identity verification provider.
+Sumsub supports automated identity verification, PEP screening, sanctions screening, and fraud prevention checks.

 • Government-issued photo identification